Meta Tag 101: How to Write SEO Snippets, Meta Titles and Descriptions

 These title tags display as the title of your webpage on SERPs, appear as the title on the tab in your browser, and show up as the title when cross-posted on social media (provided you haven’t also set up OG meta tags).

-As of 2021, Google stated they display the coded meta tags more than 80% of the time, which means that about 20% of the time, they choose to display a meta title seen as more accurate and descriptive to the content of the webpage.
+Google has stated they display the coded meta tags more than 80% of the time, which means that about 20% of the time, they choose to display a meta title seen as more accurate and descriptive to the content of the webpage.
 However, you can use specific techniques to encourage Googlebot to show the title you’ve spent valuable time composing.

 The Dos of Writing Meta Titles